3 lane product development

 Once you have a handle on why you should exist, what you want to impact, and you have a way to track impact over time, it’s time to enter the second lane of product development: where you test and validate opportunities in their ability to move the needle.

 - Using the whole team, brainstorm big opportunities.
-Include rough estimates (like t-shirt sizes) for how much impact it could make, how much work it would take to build, and how confident you are that these rough estimates are accurate.
+Crazy Eights is a one of my favorite exercises for this.
+After you talk through divergent ideas, give rough estimates (like t-shirt sizes) for how much impact it could make based on your North Star, how much work it would take to build, and how confident you are that these rough estimates are accurate.
 Collect these opportunities in the experiments backlog.

 - Find quick, cheap experiments to improve the rough estimates for the highest impact opportunities.
 Use A/B tests, user research, concierge prototypes, and any other scrappy, quick, cheap ways to improve accuracy and confidence in estimates.